 Why?
 A couple reasons.
 For starters, I didn’t know any better.
-I had interned with other companies previously and even had a few other job offers, but none of them were really aligned with what I wanted to do.
-But then again, I still wasn’t sure what I wanted to do.
-Over my morning cup of coffee I’d be applying to banking jobs in Chandler, Arizona, and by that evening I’d be researching teaching fellowships in Taiwan.
-I was all over the place without actually getting anywhere, and eventually lowered the bar on my post-grad expectations because of it.
+I had interned with other companies previously and even had a few other job offers, but none of them were really aligned with what I wanted to do, but then again, I still wasn’t sure what I wanted to do.
+Over my morning cup of coffee, I’d be applying to banking jobs in Chandler, Arizona, and by that evening, I’d be researching teaching fellowships in Taiwan.
+I was all over the place without actually getting anywhere and eventually lowered the bar on my post-grad expectations because of it.

 I accepted an offer from the startup I was interning for as a Content Writer and figured, with the decision finally done, I’d sit back and enjoy some of that “senioritis” everyone had been talking about.
-Only it wasn’t nearly as refreshing as I had hoped.
+Only, it wasn’t nearly as refreshing as I had hoped.

 As graduation got closer, the days at work got longer and my quality of work weakened.
 My boss had adopted this “get it done” mindset that was inspiring in the beginning, but began to wear over time as expectations increased and transparency decreased.
-I began to doubt whether I was providing any real value to the company and increasingly if it would provide me with any real value for my career development.
+I began to doubt whether I was providing any real value to the company and increasingly wondered if it would provide me with any real value for my career development.
 From there, things continued to trend downhill.
-I would show up to work every day, pour myself an extra large cup of coffee, and get to work without once losing track of how much time was left before I could go home.
+I would show up to work every day, pour myself an extra large cup of coffee and get to work without once losing track of how much time was left before I could go home.
 I started to think, “This is what the rest of my life is going to look like.”

-Fortunately, I had the power to change that and as hard as it was to go back on my word to my current company, I knew I had to do what was best for me.
+Fortunately, I had the power to change that, and as hard as it was to go back on my word to my current company, I knew I had to do what was best for me.
 With only about two weeks left till graduation, I started applying to jobs again.
 When I came across Medallia, I immediately applied and ended up hearing back from a recruiter the following morning.
-We set up a phone screen for the next day and things continued to pick up from there.
+We set up a phone screen for the next day, and things continued to pick up from there.

-About two months, half a dozen interviews, and one onsite visit to Medallia’s HQ later, I had received and accepted an offer on Medallia’s campus recruiting team.
+About two months, half a dozen interviews and one onsite visit to Medallia’s HQ later, I had received and accepted an offer on Medallia’s campus recruiting team.
 I have since been working at Medallia full-time for eight months, but as anyone working here will tell you, that number is about double if you’re counting in Medallia years.

 Think back to the last time you lost track of time while focusing on a task.
 I’m talking about heads-down, 100%, all-hands, “what year is it” type of focus.
 That’s sort of what everyday here feels like.
 I don’t call them Medallia years because it feels like I’ve been here forever, although in some ways it does.
 I call them Medallia years because everything here happens so fast.